TrellixVulnTeam/swahilipython_SCMU/Doc/library/http.cookiejar.rst

    The various named parameters found in :mailheader:`Set-Cookie` and :mailheader:`Set-Cookie2` headers (eg. ``domain`` and ``expires``) are conventionally referred to as :dfn:`attributes`.
-To distinguish them from Python attributes, the documentation for this module uses the term :dfn:`cookie-attribute` instead.
+To distinguish them kutoka Python attributes, the documentation for this module uses the term :dfn:`cookie-attribute` instead.